zaftnotameni/godot-itch-deploy-scripts/README.md

 ## Export and Deployment

-Must be run from the root of your project.
+Must be run from the root folder.

 ```ps
 bat\export-and-itch-all.bat